7 Mindfulness Training Lessons Create Healthy Team Culture

 You and your teammates live by the wrong-minded teamwork maxim: It wasn’t my fault.
 Don’t blame me.

-We both know humanity would be far better off if everyone in the whole world experienced their team as a positive and safe classroom.
+We all know humanity would be far better off if everyone in the whole world experienced their team as a positive and safe classroom.

 The kind of “seeing” I’m talking about comes as a result of your Right-Minded Choice.